fvtt-fria-ligan/deathinspace-foundry-vtt/README.md

 DEATH IN SPACE is copyright Christian Plogfors, Carl Niblaeus, and Stockholm Kartell.

-NOTE: THIS SYSTEM DOES NOT WORK YET, AND DEATH IN SPACE IS NOT YET RELEASED.
+NOTE: DEATH IN SPACE IS NOT YET RELEASED.
+Work thus far is based on character sheet screenshots and rules overviews from Kickstarter updates.

 ## Follow the Kickstarter